Develop

 // The yellow backpack is removed and now the red backpack is attached

-To check if an object is currently attached to a socket call OvrAvatarSocketDefinition.IsEmpty()
+To check if an object is currently attached to a socket call OvrAvatarSocketDefinition.IsEmpty().
+And to manually detach it use OvrAvatarSocketDefinition.Detach().

 if (!chestSocket.IsEmpty())